hexabase/hexabase-cli/README.md

 ## `hx fields:update DATASTORE_ID FIELD_ID`

-update field of a database
+update a field in a datastore

 ```
 USAGE